vmgsilva/Portfolio/README.md

 # Data Science Portfolio

-Repository containing portfolio of data science projects completed by me for academic and self-learning purposes.
+Welcome!
+This is repository contains my portfolio of data science projects I've completed for academic and self-learning purposes.
 For more information regarding my work, please see [here](https://victoria-silva.carrd.co/).

 logo: "/images/logo.png?raw=true" # your photo (or logo) here